Energy Efficient Cooling and Air Conditioning Tips

 Smoke Pollution

-Close all windows and doors when it’s smoky.
-This can cut the amount of smoky air by 30 percent.
-Place damp towels in the cracks and around door frames to slow down the flow of smoky ai.
+Keep all doors and windows shut when it’s smokey outside.
+This can reduce the amount of smoky outside air by 30 percent.
+If you can, place damp towels on the door frames and cracks to stop the movement of smoky air into your home or business.

 Supercooling